 A review of assumptions, relating to both income and expenditure, has been undertaken to reflect the most current information available.
 Due to the ongoing and unprecedented uncertainty in relation to future local government funding there are a significant number of variables leading to a range of different funding scenarios.
-These were considered by the Corporate Management Team during Q2 and the most likely scenario was selected.
-This funding scenario remains the most appropriate and is the basis of this MTFS.
+These have been considered by the Corporate Management Team and the most likely scenario selected as the basis for this MTFS.
 The selected scenario is supported by advice from leading experts in local government finance and funding.